gjy5150/y7-trueaccord-test/README.md

 ## Assumptions

-* The remaining_amount calculations is rounded up to 3 decimal places.
+* The remaining_amount calculation is rounded up to 3 decimal places.
 * When calculating the next payment due date I determine if the last payment was made earlier than the scheduled due date.
 For example: For a BI WEEKLY payment schedule starting 2020-01-01, a payment was made on 2020-08-08 which falls between 2020-07-29 and 2020-08-12 scheduled payment dates.
 Therefore, I assume the payment was for the 2020-08-12 scheduled payment due date.
 Therefore, the next payment will fall to the 2020-08-26 scheduled due date.
+* If the time portion is not available in the start_date then I default to T00:00:00Z when calculating the next payment due date.